-I will chat about the difference between authentication and authorization as well and provide some tips for bug hunters and developers alike to better understand how it is handled in WordPress.
+This blog post is about the difference between authentication and authorization and provides some tips for bug hunters and developers alike to better understand how it is handled in WordPress.

 Authorization, on the other hand, solves the problem of “now that we know who this user is, are they allowed to take this action?”.
 Authorization confirms Permission.

-Back to authentication or identification: This is commonly done via an initial challenge, matching a username with a password being the most common, then maintained through sessions or temporary authentication tokens.
+Authentication or identification is commonly done via an initial challenge, matching a username with a password being the most common, then maintained through sessions or temporary authentication tokens.
 Once persisted, your application can be sure it knows which user is interacting with the application.

 Within WordPress, they use Roles and Capabilities to manage a list of capabilities a user is authorized or permitted to take.
 Each user account is assigned to a role, you may already know a few like Author and Administrator, but WordPress also supports custom roles.
 And each role is mapped to a list of capabilities users with that Role can take.